DigitalRiver/react-atlas/README.md

 # React Atlas
 React Atlas is a React component library, with a focus on supplying Admin Interface tools.
-The goal of this repo to is to eventually be the library that can power most of Digital River's complex admin interfaces.
+The end-goal of this repo to is to eventually be the library that can power most of Digital River's complex admin interfaces.
 With this in mind, we need a fast, generic, composable library that can be dropped into a project and 'just work'.

 ## Why?
 React Atlas originally started off as a fork of [React Toolbox](https://github.com/react-toolbox/react-toolbox).
-We liked the hierarchy and the way the components were built.
-However, we didn't want to be married to the Material Design concept, and wanted to make a library that was a little more generic.
+We liked the hierarchy and the way the components were built among many other things.
+However, we didn't want to be married to the Material Design concept, and wanted to make a library that was a little more generic looking in regards to style and functionality.
 We hope that React Atlas will be that tool.

 ## Requirements
-If using this Library via NPM, you will need to make sure you reference the CSS file that is packaged with it.
+If using react-atlas via NPM, you will need to make sure you reference the CSS file that is packaged with it.
 That should be it.
-Oh, also this library only officially supports [Node 4.2.x](https://nodejs.org/en/).
+Oh, also this library only officially supports [Node 4.2.x](https://nodejs.org/en/) and React 0.14.x, for now.

 If you wish to use this project via a fork, and build/minifiy on your own, you will need to account for the following: